Shopify's Built-In Video Support

 Why Embed Instead of Using Shopify's Gallery

-Placement control.
-You decide where the video appears on the page.
-Put it right after your product description, next to your sizing chart, or at the very end as a condition walkthrough.
-In the gallery, it is just another thumbnail in the carousel and buyers have to swipe to find it.
+Placement control lets you decide where the video appears on the page โ right after your product description, next to your sizing chart, or at the very end as a condition walkthrough.
+In the gallery, it is just another thumbnail in the carousel.

-Audio support.
-If you sell anything where sound matters, an embedded audio player is a huge advantage. eCommercePlayer handles MP3, WAV, and other audio formats natively.
-There is a dedicated audio player interface that looks clean and professional.
+Audio support is critical if you sell anything where sound matters. eCommercePlayer handles MP3, WAV, and other audio formats natively, with a dedicated audio player interface.
 Shopify has no way to do this.

-Playlists. eCommercePlayer lets you create multi-clip players.
+Playlists let you create multi-clip players.
 If you have multiple video angles or want to combine a video walkthrough with an audio demo, you can group them into a single player.
-Buyers see a playlist and choose what to watch.
 Shopify's gallery treats each video as a separate media item with no grouping.

-Cross-platform consistency.
-If you sell on Shopify and eBay, or Shopify and Etsy, you can use the same eCommercePlayer player on all of them.
+Cross-platform consistency means if you sell on Shopify and eBay, or Shopify and Etsy, you can use the same eCommercePlayer player on all of them.
 Upload once, embed everywhere.
 Shopify's native video only works on Shopify.
+For a deeper comparison, see eCommercePlayer vs YouTube for product listings.

 Using Both Together